zl2860/p8130_final_project/mugenzi93.md

 paid less compared to their male colleagues while bearing the same, if not superior, titles and accolades.

-The aim of this study is to examine gender discrimination in setting salary within the Houston college of medicine where a female professor claimed, through a discrict court lawsuit, that there was evidence of discrimination against women in giving promotions and setting salaries.
+The aim of this study is to examine the association between gender discrimination in setting salary within the Houston college of medicine where a female professor claimed, through a discrict court lawsuit, that there was evidence of discrimination against women in giving promotions and setting salaries.

 # Methods